Open Data for Good Grand Challenge

 - Optional videos can be linked in the same PDF or attached separately.

 - If you are seeking consideration as a student or 501(c)(3), please also include relevant documentation in your email.

-- Select information about your product and team must ALSO be submitted via the Challenge Submission Form, which will be posted before the submission window opens.
+- Select information about your product and team must ALSO be submitted via the Challenge Submission Form.

 Your application will not be considered complete until BOTH steps are completed.

 Submissions can be modified until the submission deadline.
 Please note that the latest application package sent will be the only one evaluated.
 Applications and related documents received after October 24, 2021 at 11:59 pm ET, will not be evaluated or considered.